NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Resources/metagenomic_preprocessing.md

 ---

 In essence, by preprocessing metagenomic sequences before analyses, researchers can eliminate low-quality reads, contaminants, and artifacts arising from sampling and library preparation.
-This results in more reliable assembly, more accurate taxonomic classification, and more efficient use of computational resources.
+This results in more reliable assembly and genome binning, more accurate taxonomic classification, and more efficient use of computational resources.

 This cleaning process is a standard practice in metagenomics and underscores the importance of data quality in complex biological analyses.
 Collectively, these steps ensure that the biological conclusions drawn from metagenomic data reflect the true underlying microbial community rather than artifacts of sample preparation or sequencing processes.